Pets Need Wholesome Food Also

 With ground meat, you can prepare enough meat to last 3 or 4 days whereas with meat chunks, it is best to prepare enough meat to last 1 day.

 Why?
 Well, it all has to do with moisture.
-With ground meat we can actually add moisture to the meat and we don't need to worry about blood or moisture separating from the meat.
-Why you ask again?
-Because we can easily stir the moisture and/or blood back into the ground meat.
+With ground meat we can actually add moisture to the meat and we don't need to worry about blood or moisture separating.
+With ground meat we can also easily stir the moisture and/or blood back into the ground meat.

 With meat chunks, you simply cannot stir the blood and/or moisture back into the meat.
 So if we thaw just enough meat chunks to last a day, then we don't loose as much moisture and/or blood from the meat.